opengento/magento2-sales-sequence/README.md

 This module is an alternative to this package: https://github.com/karliuka/m2.SalesSequence.
 The main difference is that faonni/module-sales-sequence allows to manage sales sequences profile as an entity, whereas our module achieve it via settings you can edit from the scoped configuration.

+If you enable the store ID, it will be added a the fourth argument in the pattern.
+We recommend you to use the numered argument syntax (%4$s) in order to the position of your choice in the pattern.

 ## Documentation